A characterization of the 2-fusion system of L_4(q)

-With this groundwork in place, Aschbacher has proposed \cite[Section~II.13-15]{AschbacherKessarOliver2011} a program for the classification of simple fusion systems at the prime $2$, and has begun to carry out substantial parts of it \cite{AschbacherGeneration, AschbacherS3Free, AschbacherF2type, AschbacherTight}.
+With this groundwork in place, Aschbacher has proposed \cite[Section~II.13-15]{AschbacherKessarOliver2011} a program for the classification of simple fusion systems at the prime $2$, and has begun to carry out substantial parts of it \cite{AschbacherGeneration, AschbacherS3Free, AschbacherF2type, AschbacherFSofCT}.
 See also work of Henke \cite{Henke2011} and Welz \cite{Welz2012}.
 One reason for doing this is to effect a directed search for new exotic $2$-fusion systems other than the Solomon systems.
 A more central aim is to simplify portions of the classification of finite simple groups.
-Working in the category of fusion systems provides a clean separation of the analysis of fusion in a finite group from other considerations, such as the obstruction of the existence of cores of local subgroups (which vanishes in the fusion system setting), and of group recognition from local structure.
-This suggests such simplifications might occur most prominently in the component-type case.
+Working in the category of fusion systems provides a clean separation of the analysis of fusion in a finite group from other considerations, such as dealing with the obstructions caused by cores of local subgroups (which are not present in the fusion system setting), and of group recognition from local structure.
+This suggests such simplifications might be realized predominantly in the component-type case.
 Early examples of this can be seen in Aschbacher's $E$-balance theorem \cite[Theorem~7]{AschbacherGeneralized} and the Dichotomy Theorem \cite[II.14.3]{AschbacherKessarOliver2011} for saturated fusion systems.

-Denote by $J(S)$ the Thompson subgroup of $S$ generated by elementary abelian subgroups of $S$ of maximum rank.
+Denote by $J(S)$ the Thompson subgroup of $S$, the subgroup generated by elementary abelian subgroups of $S$ of maximum rank.
 The Baumann subgroup $\Baum(S)$ is $C_S(\Omega_1(ZJ(S)))$ \cite[B.2.2]{AschbacherSmith2004I}.
 Let $\nu_2$ be the $2$-adic valuation.
-In this paper, we make a contribution to Aschbacher's program in the (Baumann) component-type case by carrying out a standard form problem for the $2$-fusion system of $L_2(q)$ ($q$ odd) resulting in the following characterization of the $2$-fusion system of $L_4(q_1)$ ($q_1 \equiv 3 \pmod{4}$).
+In this paper, we make a contribution to Aschbacher's program by carrying out a standard form problem for the $2$-fusion system of $L_2(q)$ ($q$ odd).
+The result is the following characterization of the $2$-fusion system of $L_4(q_1)$ ($q_1 \equiv 3 \pmod{4}$).